Director of Facilities and Grounds

 This position is physically demanding and requires you to perform strenuous work for extended periods.
 You must walk unaided up and down hills and over uneven terrain, bend, stoop, reach above your head, use fine and gross motor skills, and work in close quarters.
 You must regularly lift and move objects.
 You must have normal visual acuity at a near and far distance with correction and hear the spoken word with correction.
 You must handle hazardous and flammable materials safely.
 The position demands frequent exposure to inclement weather.

-This is a full-time, year-round, benefits-eligible position.
-Compensation discussions are a part of the interviewing process, but the starting salary for this position is $60,000.
+This is an exempt, full-time, year-round, benefits-eligible position.
+The salary range for this position is $68,000 to $84,046 and negotiable based on the skills and experience an applicant brings to the position.
 Employees at Penland enjoy competitive pay, attractive benefits, and a lively, creative work environment.